developer-friendly/blog/docs/sponsor.md

 You are by no means required to do so.

-The contents of this blog are free to read and distribute as per [the license][license] it is distributed with.
+The contents of this blog are free to use, even commercially as per [the license][license] it is distributed with.

 If you so choose to donate anything, it's only because you wanted, and that's